-One test of Pakistan's compliance with sanctions was a pipeline project that would carry Iranian gas to Pakistan - a project that U.S. officials on several occasions stated would be subject to ISA sanctions.
+One test of Pakistan's compliance with sanctions was a pipeline project that would carry Iranian gas to Pakistan-a project that U.S. officials on several occasions stated would be subject to ISA sanctions.
 Despite that threat, agreement on the \$7 billion project was finalized on June 12, 2010, and construction was formally inaugurated in a ceremony attended by the Presidents of both countries on March 11, 2013.
 In line with an agreed completion date of mid-2014, Iran reportedly completed the pipeline on its side of the border.
 China's announcement in April 2015 of a \$3 billion investment in the project seemed to remove financial hurdles to the line's completion, and the JCPOA removed sanctions impediments to the project.
-Thowever, during President Hassan Rouhani's visit to Pakistan in late March 2016, and possibly considering other competing projects, Pakistan still did not commit to complete the line, indicating that Pakistan might be considering alternative gas supply routes.
-In 2009, India dissociated itself from the project, which was initially conceived as bringing Iranian gas to India, over stated concerns about the security of the pipeline, the location at which the gas would be transferred to India, pricing of the gas, and tariffs.
+However, during President Hassan Rouhani's visit to Pakistan in late March 2016, Pakistan still did not commit to complete the line, indicating that Pakistan might be considering alternative gas supply routes.
+In 2009, India dissociated itself from the project over stated concerns about the security of the pipeline, the location at which the gas would be transferred to India, pricing of the gas, and tariffs.